The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

-GS&S operating earnings increased by 6% in 2012 primarily due to improved performance on several MM&U programs and higher revenues on several IL programs.
-Net favorable cumulative contract catch-up adjustments were $67 million higher in 2012 than in 2011.
+GS&S earnings from operations in 2013 increased by $34 million compared with 2012 primarily due to higher revenues and improved performance on several TSGS programs.
+Net favorable cumulative contract catch-up adjustments in 2013 were largely unchanged from 2012.

 In the commercial aircraft market, BCC facilitates, arranges, structures and provides selective financing solutions

-BCC's customer financing and investment portfolio at December 31, 2012 totaled $4,066 million.
+BCC's customer financing and investment portfolio at December 31 totaled $3,921 million and $4,066 million in 2013 and 2012, respectively.
 A substantial portion of BCC's portfolio is concentrated among certain U.S. commercial airline customers.
 BCC's portfolio is also concentrated by varying degrees across Boeing aircraft product types most notably out-of-production aircraft such as B717.

 Major Diversified OEM

-Commercial wide-body jet aircraft; Commercial narrow-body jet aircraft; Commercial freighter aircraft; Fighter and attack aircraft; Bombers; Military transport and tanker aircraft; Military rotorcraft and tilt-rotor aircraft; Airborne surveillance and reconnaissance aircraft; Command and control aircraft; Battle management aircraft; Maritime warfare aircraft; Air-to-ground missiles (AGM); Smart bombs; Smart bomb kits; Missile defense systems; Network and tactical systems; Battle management systems; Intelligence and security systems; Space and intelligence systems; Satellites; Satellite launch vehicles; Space exploration services; Financing solutions.
+Commercial wide-body jet aircraft; Commercial narrow-body jet aircraft; Commercial jet freighter aircraft; Commercial aircraft financing solutions; Fighter and attack aircraft; Bombers; Military transport and tanker aircraft; Military rotorcraft and tilt-rotor aircraft; Airborne surveillance and reconnaissance aircraft; Airborne command and control aircraft; Naval warfare aircraft; UAVs/UAS; Air-to-ground missiles (AGM); Smart bombs; Smart bomb kits; Missile defense systems; Network and tactical systems; Battle management systems; Intelligence and security systems; Space and intelligence systems; Satellites; Satellite launch vehicles; Space exploration services;

 Boeing's Major U.S. Defense Programs:

 | A-10 |